WICG/origin-agent-cluster/README.md

 * "Fully" isolate an origin from all other origins, e.g. by preventing sharing of data via site-scoped storage or navigation.
 See [below](#further-isolation) for potential future work in that direction.
 * Allow web applications to easily configure origin isolation for all URLs on their origin.
 See [below](#origin-policy) for potential future work in that direction.

-## Proposed hints

-The following tokens are proposed as hints:

-* `parallelism`: indicates that one reason the origin is opting in to isolation is in the hope that code running in that origin will be run in parallel with that from those of other origins.
-Origins might want this in order to get more consistent and predictable performance, isolated from whatever is happening in cross-origin iframes or popups. ([See below for more](a-note-on-parallelism-agents-and-event-loops).)

-* `large-allocation`: indicates that one reason the origin is opting in to isolation is in the hope of having an as-large-as-possible amount of memory available, such that large allocations from cross-origin pages should not cause the origin's allocations to start failing.
-Origins that plan on using lots of memory might want this.
-(This is intended to be a standards-track alternative to Mozilla's non-standardized [`Large-Allocation`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Large-Allocation) header.)

-* `side-channel-protection`: indicates that one reason the origin is opting in to isolation is in the hopes of preventing side-channel attacks such as [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).
-Origins might want this if they deal with sensitive data, which would be problematic if exfiltrated.

-* `memory-measurement`: indicates that one reason the origin is opting in to isolation is in the hopes of enabling accurate memory measurement via the [proposed `performance.measureMemory()` API extensions](https://github.com/ulan/javascript-agent-memory/blob/master/explainer.md#future-api-extensions).
-This API is proposed to omit any resources if the browser cannot guarantee that they are same-origin (or cross-origin, but opted in via `Cross-Origin-Resource-Policy`).
-Thus, by indicating that the origin plans to use this API, the browser can take steps to make it easier to bucket resources by origin, and thus this hint makes it more likely that `performance.measureMemory()` will give useful results.

-If none of these hints are present, i.e. the header just contains the boolean `?1` indicator, then it is assumed that the origin wants isolation solely for increased encapsulation.
-That is, the developer wants the direct effects of preventing `document.domain` usage and `WebAssembly.Module` sharing.
+* Allow web applications to provide information to the browser about why they want isolation, in order to better guide the browser's implementation strategies.
+See [below](#hints) for potential future work in that direction.

 ## Implementation strategies

 Currently, the state of the art in isolation is process-based.
 That is, current browser implementation strategies would likely place each origin-isolated origin in its own process.

-The nuances of this proposal come into play under the following scenarios:
+But it's important for applications to recognize that this header does not directly control process allocation, or other behind-the-scenes implementation strategies.

-* When allocating a process-per-origin is infeasible, e.g. because you are operating on a low-memory device or have already allocated a ton of processes.
-In such scenarios the browser can use the different hints to prioritize how it allocates processes, e.g. prioritizing protection from side-channel attacks above allowing memory measurement.
+For example, in some cases allocating a process-per-isolated-origin is infeasible, e.g. because you are operating on a low-memory device, or have already allocated a ton of processes, or because the browser does not implement the ability for iframes to be placed in a separate process.
+In such scenarios the JavaScript-observable effects of isolation will still be present, giving applications an increase in encapsulation.
+But there wouldn't be any performance or security benefits.

-* When alternate isolation techniques are available, which give some but not all of the benefits as proccess isolation.
-For example, Blink is exploring a ["multiple Blink isolates/threads"](https://docs.google.com/document/d/12wEWJsZmxVnNwVGuxuEJF4922OWUr4fCs1xKHi9mTiI/edit#heading=h.g6fq85as9ptv) project, which would provide parallelism and isolated and heaps, but not full side-channel protection.
-A site which expressed a preference only for parallelism could thus be given a new thread, instead of a new process, saving resources.
+Alternate isolation techniques are possible,  which give some but not all of the benefits as proccess isolation.
+For example, Blink is exploring a ["multiple Blink isolates/threads"](https://docs.google.com/document/d/12wEWJsZmxVnNwVGuxuEJF4922OWUr4fCs1xKHi9mTiI/edit#heading=h.g6fq85as9ptv) project, which would provide parallelism and isolated heaps, but not full side-channel protection.
+But, these remain speculative as of the time of this writing.

+A [future extension](#hints) might be able to help the browser better prioritize when to allocate processes, or choose between process isolation and other techniques.

 ## How it works